 Valerie and Her Week of Wonders (original Czech title: Valerie a týden divů) is an artistic, taboo-breaking and visually stunning vampire fairy tale, co-written and directed by the quirky Czechoslovakian filmmaker Jaromil Jireš.
-First released in 1970, the film was part of the so-called Czechoslovak New Wave (which started in the early sixties).
+First released in 1970, the film was part of the so-called Czechoslovak New Wave: a cinematic movement that started in the early sixties.

-But forget the plot and just enjoy the enchanting images, the lyrical soundtrack and the timeless, fairy-tale atmosphere that vibrates between dream and nightmare.
-Literally a dreamy film, Valerie and Her Week of Wonders should essentially be understood as a feverish dream of the young and impressionable title character.
+Forget the plot and just enjoy the enchanting images (shot by cinematographer Jan Čuřík), the lyrical soundtrack (with music by Luboš Fišer) and the timeless, fairy-tale atmosphere that floates between dream and nightmare.
+Literally a dreamy film, we feel Valerie and Her Week of Wonders should essentially be understood as a feverish dream of the young and impressionable title character.

 If you are a true cinephile, then you'll certainly appreciate this rather obscure gem in the history of cinema.